MrW0r57/MrW0r57.github.io/_posts/2020-05-26-information-gathering-with-parrot-5-2.md

   - Information gathering
 comments: true
 ---
-## Active approaches of Information gathering
+## Active approaches to Information gathering

-**It requires direct engagement with target system through scanning ports, protocols and services to learn more about the target system.
+**It requires direct engagement with the target system through scanning ports, protocols, and services to learn more about the target system.
 It helps us to know about what services are running on the target system which helps us to know weaknesses in the target system.**